Today's Articles

 Macumba is the "umbrella" term for two principal forms of African spirit worship: Candomble and Umbanda.
 It is the Brazilian equivalent of Voudon and Santeria.
 Although macumba is connected with black magic, a more suitable term is Quimbanda.
 When the Portuguese began shipping Black slaves to Brazil in the 16th century, the country already had a mixture of religions.
 Catholicism was desperately trying to rid the area of the native Indian beliefs.
 The slaves found their beliefs in spirits and magic synonymous with their native faiths.
 The two blended; while the slaves, on the surface, worshipped under the Catholic faith, they secretly carried on their religious beliefs until their liberation in 1888.

-At least 18 generations of slaves had grown up with a belief in the orishas.
+At least 18 generations of slaves had grown up with a belief in the Orishas.
 Candomble resembled Yoruban African religions.
 The name comes from the celebration held on coffee plantations by the Blacks.
 The first community for Candomble was in Salvador, the old capital city of Brazil.
 The religion's spiritual leaders are women or high priestesses.
-Originally, the men held these roles, but as slaves, they had to spend their days in the field.
+Initially, the men held these roles, but as slaves, they had to spend their days in the field.
 Umbanda derives from the Hindu aum-gandha, meaning "divine principle."
 It gathers its beliefs about spirits and spiritual healing from African religions, Hinduism, and Buddhism.
-Umbandistas also communicate with Catholic saints, but through intermediaries (ancestors).
+Umbandistas also communicate with Catholic saints but through intermediaries (ancestors).

 Publicly, Umbanda (Macumba) began in 1904.
 Black magic, or Quimbanda, came with the slave ships and is still used today.
 Much of the teachings are still oral.
 Negative sentiments are typically implied when the concepts "cult" and "sect" are used in popular conversation.
 Both groups call upon the god Exus to protect their temples.
 Priests are called babalao and handle animals that will be used as sacrifices in rituals.
 For members, thorough devotion to ritualistic chants and dancing is required for initiation into the group.